icetheperson/Ices.Mod.Manager/README.md

 <sup><sub>Inspired by Monke Mod Manager By  [BzzzThe18th](https://github.com/BzzzThe18th/MonkeModManager)</sub></sup>

 ## 🛠️ Welcome to Ice's Mod Manager
 ### 🔥 This tool helps you Mod a Popular VR Game called Gorilla Tag.
-Play with all of the Most Popular Mods ranging from Cool Mod Menu's to Sick Emotess and More!
+Play with all of the Most Popular Mods ranging from Cool Mod Menu's to Sick Emotes and More!
 ### 🎮 This tool works both on Steam VR & Oculus PC.
 Only Mods on the Standalone Page will work for Meta Quest Standalone Modding!
 ------------------------------------------------------------------------------------------
 ## ❓ Why Ice's Mod Manager